-Trump mocked over ‘half empty’ CPAC crowd – live
+Trump mocked over ‘half full’ CPAC crowd – live

-Trump news – live: Trump mocked over ‘half empty’ CPAC crowd where he spewed lies but led in 2024 poll
+Trump news – live: Trump mocked over ‘half full’ CPAC crowd where he spewed lies but led in 2024 poll

 Follow all the latest developments in Trumpworld

-Donald Trump is facing mockery over the “half empty” crowd which showed up to hear him speak at the annual Conservative Political Action Conference (CPAC) on Sunday.
+Donald Trump is facing mockery over the “half full” crowd which showed up to hear him speak at the annual Conservative Political Action Conference (CPAC) at the weekend.

 Chris Christie, the former New Jersey governor and onetime close ally of Mr Trump, poked fun at the size of the crowd who attended the former president’s speech at the weekend.